ellisdg/3DUnetCNN/README.md

 # 3D U-Net Convolution Neural Network with Keras
 ![Tumor Segmentation Example](doc/tumor_segmentation_illusatration.gif)
 ## Background
-Originally designed after [this paper](http://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/cicek16miccai.pdf) on volumetric segmentation with a 3D U-Net.
+The code was written to be trained using the
-The code was written to be trained using the [BRATS](http://www.med.upenn.edu/sbia/brats2017.html) data set for brain tumors, but it can be easily modified to be used in other 3D applications.
+[BRATS 2020](https://www.med.upenn.edu/cbica/brats2020/data.html) data set for brain tumors, but it can be easily modified to be used in other 3D applications.

 ## Tutorial using BRATS Data
 ### Training
-1. Download the BRATS 2020 data after registering by following the steps outlined on the [BRATS 2020 competition page](https://www.med.upenn.edu/sbia/brats2018/registration.html).
+1. Download the BRATS 2020 data after registering by following the steps outlined on the [BRATS 2020 competition page](https://www.med.upenn.edu/cbica/brats2020/registration.html).
 Place the unzipped training data folder named "MICCAI_BraTS2020_TrainingData" in the
 ```brats/data``` folder.
 2. Install Python 3 and dependencies: